grumpyjames/birding-almanac/sites/Barnes_WWT.md

 Cetti's Warbler.

-Headley should be a relatively quick stop, unless it's a freezing cold day, in which case you may find it's warmth rather trickier to leave.
+Headley should be a relatively quick stop, unless it's a freezing cold day, in which case you may find it's warmth rather tricky to leave.
 Scan the reedbed in front carefully; it could have Bittern or Water Rail hiding within it, or a Cetti's Warbler (to the left of the hide, usually) if Spring has sprung.
-I've seen Stock Dove and Green Woodpecker meandering around on the grassy peninsula that extends from the right side of the hide, so give that a strong examination as well.
+I've seen Stock Dove and Green Woodpecker meandering around on the grassy peninsula that extends from the right side of the hide, so give that a concerted staring at too.
 Once you get bored enough to start looking at gulls, it's probably time to move on.

 Take whatever route you like to the Wildside hide.
 In Spring and